AROUND TOWN: Ragsdale to Dems: 'My door is always open'

 “I’ve seen copperheads out in my yard, so I just assume it was a copperhead.
 I’m too far away from water for it to be a water moccasin,” Glover said.

-The vet also told him snakes don't alway release their full venom on dogs.
+The vet also told him snakes don't always release all of their venom when biting dogs.

 "They would on a human because they really view humans as a threat but they don’t necessarily view dogs as that much of a threat.
 It was total news to me.”

-Victor was back home Friday, and, after drinking lots of water while wearing the cone of shame, slept off the ordeal.
+Victor was back home Friday, and, after drinking lots of water while wearing the cone of shame, sleeping peacefully.

 “I think he’s rounded the corner — the fact that he made it through the night last night,” Glover said, advising dog owners to be aware when walking outside and observe where your dogs go.